What makes a successful tenderer? Read our short 2026 guide to achieve tender success.

 - Contract management plans

 These systems and plans are designed with one goal, to provide you with a distinctive advantage over competitors and thereby increase your tender win rates.
-For this reason and more, it is important to include some if not all of these plans within your tender response.
+For this reason, it is important to include some if not all of these plans within your tender response.
+It’s also an excellent idea for you to tailor all the different plans to the opportunity or contract you are bidding for.
+For example, if you are bidding for an ASDEFCON contract or tender, you will need to tailor all of our plans for the specific operational environment or contract you are bidding for.

 For a more detailed explanation on each of these systems and plans please click here.